VMM-774: History

 Following a brief detachment aboard the USS Oak Hill (LSD-51) as a participant in Amphibious Southern Partnership Station 2012, HMM-774 no longer embarked on any further navy vessels.
 The squadron was present for Integrated Training Exercise (ITX) 4-13, providing a portion of the aviation combat element (ACE), as well as the same exercise, 4-14, the following year at Twentynine Palms, California.
 Following the return from Twentynine Palms in June 2014, the squadron turned attention to preparing for the upcoming transition to the MV-22B Osprey aircraft.
-As of April 2015, HMM-774 continues to gradually retire aircraft leading to a complete disposition of the CH-46E by December 2015.
-Retirement of the final aircraft around that time will bring an end to the last dedicated Marine medium helicopter squadron operated by the Marine Corps.
 HMM-774 became designated as VMM-774 in January 2016 as the squadron received its first V-22 and later took its first test flight in April 2016.
 VMM-774 declared Final Operating Capability in April 2018 under command of Lt.
 Col Eric G. Burns.

-As of January 2020, VMM-774 no longer maintains any CH-46E aircraft.
-They have all been retired previously.
+VMM-774 was mobilized in 2019, and was deployed to Moron, Spain in September of 2019 in support of a Special Purpose Marine Air Ground Task Force.
+The squadron returned from that deployment in March of 2020.

 In July 2022, VMM-774 completed a move to its current home in Marine Corps Air Station New River North Carolina.

+In June of 2023, VMM-774 embarked 3 MV-22B Ospreys aboard the USS New York (LPD-21) for a one month deployment to South America in support of UNITAS 2023, a multi-national amphibious exercise.
+This was the first time that VMM-774 embarked aircraft aboard US Navy ships since 2012, and the first time the squadron had ever embarked MV-22B Ospreys aboard ship.